yudataguy/Awesome-Japanese/readme.md

 **__New to Japanese?__** Start here!

-1. All beginners should read one of the below guides (one of the top two are the best in my personal opinion).
+1. All beginners should start with one of the guides below (one of the top two are the best in my personal opinion).

 	* [Starter's Guide](https://www.reddit.com/r/LearnJapanese/wiki/index/startersguide) - from /r/learnjapanese subreddit.
 	* [DJT guide](https://djtguide.neocities.org/guide.html) - A well-written guide